 This may sound like a no-brainer.
 The information you provide to your guests should be accurate.
-With regards to factual information, such as the WiFi password, this is obvious.
+With regard to factual information, such as the Wi-Fi password, this is obvious.

 But what about walking distance?
 You may consider a ten-minute walk short, but your guests may not.
 Also, people walk at different paces.

 Another example.
 The first apartment I rented on Airbnb was on the first floor.
 To me, the staircase was comfortable and easy to ascend.
 And so I provided this information: “Staircase to access.”

 Unfortunately, the elderly couple that stayed with me once didn’t agree.
 A three-star rating and a negative review was the result.

 “Host said stairs were easy to access, but they weren’t.”
 A difference in perspective.

 To avoid this in the future, I added a photo of the staircase to my Airbnb photo gallery.
 I added in the caption that to some people, the staircase might be tricky to ascend.

 To avoid bad guest experiences, hosts should provide information as accurately as possible.